benjaminorr/DART/README.md

 ## Installation

-Tested on Windows 11, RTX 4080 16 GB.
+Tested on Windows 11 and Ubuntu, RTX 4080 16 GB.
 All commands use bash syntax.

 | Package | Version |
 |---------|---------|